C-essential surfaces in (3-manifold, graph) pairs: Untelescoping and Essential Surfaces

+We begin with Theorem \ref{thm: incompressible thin} which shows that we can obtain slim multiple Heegaard splittings.
+Theorem \ref{thm:main} will strengthen this to produce locally thin multiple Heegaard splittings.

-\begin{thm} Let $M$ be a compact, orientable $3$-manifold containing a properly embedded graph $T$ and let $\Gamma$ be a subgraph of $T$.
+\begin{thm} Let $M$ be a compact, orientable $3$-manifold containing a properly embedded graph $T$ and let $\Gamma$ be a subgraph of $T$ disjoint from the vertices of $T - \boundary T$.
 Furthermore assume that $M-T$ is irreducible and that no sphere in $M$ intersects $T$ exactly once.
-Suppose $H$ is a $\Gamma$-bridge surface for $(M, T)$ that is $(T,\Gamma)$-c-weakly reducible and $T$-irreducible.
-Then there is a multiple $\Gamma$-bridge splitting for $(M,T, \Gamma)$ such that \begin{itemize} \item $\mc{H}^-$ is incompressible in the complement of $T$; \item no component of $\mc{H}^-$ is parallel to a component of $\mc{H}^+$; \item each component of $\mc{H}^+$ is $(T,\Gamma)$-c-strongly irreducible in $M - \mc{H}^-$; and \item $\mc{H}$ is obtained from $H$ by untelescoping and consolidation (possibly many times). \end{itemize} \end{thm}
+Suppose $\mc{K}$ is a $\Gamma$-bridge surface for $(M, T,\Gamma)$ such that the following hold: \begin{itemize} \item $\mc{K}$ has no parallelisms \item no pod handle of $T - \mc{K}$ is adjacent to $\mc{K}^-$ \item no component of $\Gamma$ is isotopically core with respect to $\mc{K}$. \end{itemize} Then there is a slim multiple $\Gamma$-bridge splitting $\mc{H}$ for $(M,T, \Gamma)$ obtained by thinning $\mc{K}$. \end{thm}